ramipaerosols/RAMIP/README.md

 ## Tests
 Python tests are available in `tests/` to be run on individual or multiple netCDF files.
 They do not catch all issues, but check for the most common ones.
+Check out `tutorial.ipynb` for how to use it.

 ## Credit